SacleuxBenoit/TodoList_php/README.md

 # TodoList_php

-Simple todolist where you can create, update, delete your todos.
+Simple todolist where you can :

+*   create / delete an account
+*   create / update / delete todos
+*   sort and pin todos
+*   add and display categories for todos

+## What's next ?

+*   modify the password
+*   create / delete categories
+*   update the user interface

 ## Stack :